Ohio First Lady celebrates the Dolly Parton’s Imagination Library in Ohio with Parton - NewsBreak

 At Tuesday’s luncheon, Governor DeWine introduced First Lady DeWine, noting that more Ohio children are receiving the Imagination Library books from Dolly Parton’s program than in any other state.

-Governor DeWine recently joined First Lady DeWine at several of her Imagination Library events, including a press conference in St. Clairsville in Belmont County, and a Storybook Trail opening at Rocky Fork State Park in Highland County.
+Governor DeWine recently joined Ohio’s first lady at several of her Imagination Library events, including a press conference in St. Clairsville in Belmont County, and a Storybook Trail opening at Rocky Fork State Park in Highland County.
 Fran DeWine visited Pickaway County last November.

 During the luncheon, First Lady DeWine hosted a fireside chat with Dolly Parton, where Parton explained how important the Imagination Library is to her.